 Rodent bites — Rats cause the majority of rodent bites.
 Most bites occur at night on the face or hands in children five years old or younger.

 Human bites — Children are the most common victims of human bites, usually as a result of aggressive play with another child.
 Human bites can cause a semicircular or oval area of skin redness or bruising, and the skin may be punctured.
 Human bites are typically located on the face, upper extremities, or trunk (chest or abdomen).

 Other types of bites — The bites of most other animals, such as squirrels, rabbits, and guinea pigs, are generally treated the same way as cat bites.

 Anyone who is bitten by a raccoon, skunk, fox, coyote, or bat needs immediate medical attention, even if the bite is small and does not appear to be infected.
 These animals can be carriers of rabies, and post-bite rabies medications should be started as soon as possible.
-(See "Patient information: Rabies (Beyond the Basics)".)
+Because cats and dogs may also harbor rabies, all cat and dog bites should be reported to the animal control section of the local health department whenever possible.
+The cat or dog should be quarantined for 10 days and tested for rabies if concerning behavior develops.
+(See "Patient education: Rabies (Beyond the Basics)".)